 PenCLAHRC is committed to working with healthcare professionals and the public to identify areas of research that reflect the real needs and concerns of the health service in the South West.

 We are interested in hearing ideas from healthcare professionals and people using the health service across the region, which could be developed into research projects.
 We consider all ideas and prioritise those to develop further, using a stakeholder group representing all our partners.

-We anticipate the process will generate more questions than can be addressed and therefore use an explicit prioritisation system based on:
+We anticipate the process will generate more questions than can be addressed and therefore we use an explicit prioritisation system based on:

 The size of the health problem

 The practicality of the research question

 Whether the South West is a good place to do this research

 We can offer help and advice to develop your issue or idea into a research question.
 For more information please contact us via email.

 We also offer support through our Making Sense of Evidence programme.
 Offering half-day or full-day workshops, this programme aims to help develop skills in how to access and use research evidence to inform clinical practice and health care.